Welcome to PayPal!

 We may limit the availability of your funding sources to manage our risk.

 Please keep your funding source information current (e.g. credit card number and expiration date).
 If this information changes, we may update it using information and third-party sources available to us without any action on your part.
 If you do not want us to update your card information, you may contact your issuer to request this or remove your funding source from your PayPal account.
 If we update your funding source, we will keep any preference setting attached to that funding source.
 You may choose to confirm your card or bank account, so that we can verify that the card or bank account is valid and that you are its owner.
 We may allow you to do this by following the "Link and Confirm Card" process (for cards) or the "Bank Confirmation" process (for bank accounts) or other processes which we may notify to you or which we may publish from time to time.

 Your continuous permission for us to charge your funding sources

 By linking a funding source to your PayPal account, you give us continuous permission to automatically charge that funding source (subject to this user agreement and the terms of any mandate (e.g. bank direct debit) used by the provider of that funding source to set up and maintain that authority) for the required value of the electronic money:

-- to cover the payment amount (plus all transaction fees payable to us) when you use your account to send a payment to another user; and
+- To cover the payment amount (plus all transaction fees payable to us) when you use your account to send a payment to another user.